Here’s a parenting truth I’ve come to learn over the years: Nap transitions are tricky. Sometimes, they can be downright awful.

 - If your baby is used to shorter awake times, push naps later by just 10-15 minutes every 2 days and see how she responds.

-- Once your baby is ready to drop the 3rd nap, wean her off it slowly.
+- Once your baby is ready to drop the 3rd nap, wean off it slowly.

-- Limit her 3rd nap to 20 minutes for one week.
-Then cut it down to 15 minutes the next week.
-Some babies might need a 10 minute cat nap as well.
-I find it’s easiest to have this 3rd cat nap in the stroller, car or baby carrier.
+- Limit the 3rd nap to 20-30 minutes for a few days.
+Then cut it down to 15 minutes.
+I find it’s easiest to have this 3rd cat nap in the stroller or baby carrier (while supervised.)

 - As your baby lengthens naps 1 & 2, the 3rd nap may push bedtime too late.
-If that’s the case, skip the 3rd nap and move bedtime earlier.
+If that’s the case, drop the 3rd nap and move bedtime earlier.